linked-db/linked-ql/README.md

 At query time, LinkedQL builds a composed execution plan:

-* non-persistent views are resolved on demand
+* basic views are resolved on demand
 * `materialized` and `realtime` views are resolved locally
 * results are merged into a single relational execution